loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 OneGate Workflow Explained
 ==========================

-OneGate is a server that listens to http connections from the Virtual Machines.
+OneGate is a server that listens for HTTP connections from the Virtual Machines.
 OpenNebula assigns an individual token to each VM instance, and Applications running inside the VM use this token to interact with the OneGate API.
 This token is generated using VM information and signed with the owner User template attribute TOKEN_PASSWORD.
-This password can be changed updating the User template, but tokens from existing VMs will not work anymore.
+This password can be changed by updating the User template, but then tokens from existing VMs will not work anymore.

 |onegate_arch|